thomas-roos/aws-greengrass-lite/README.md

 A working installation will require a config file and a thing certificate package.

-Create First go to AWS IoT Core and create a thing.
-Put the c
+First go to AWS IoT Core and create a thing.

+Copy the sample config in `./setup/nucleus_config.yml`.

+Configure the following in your config file

+- privateKeyPath: Path to private key for the Thing
+- certificateFilePath: Path to Thing certificate
+- thingName: Name of the Thing
+- rootpath: Absolute path to the run directory created above
+- awsRegion: The AWS region with the Thing
+- iotCredEndpoint: The IoT Core endpoint
+- iotDataEndpoint: The IoT Core endpoint

 ### Running Greengrass Lite

 For these examples greengrass is installed in the ~/gglite_testing folder.
 This can be changed to suit your system.
 The settings shown will process the config.yaml and populate the config folder with pre-processed versions.
-If you change config.yaml you will need to either delete the preprocessed files or
+If you change config.yaml you will need to delete the preprocessed files.

 ```bash
 ~/gglite_testing/bin/greengrass-lite -r ~/gglite_testing --init-config ~/gglite_testing/config/config.yaml